bw0rth/pync/docs/source/examples/remote-code-exec.rst

       from pync import pync

       pycode = io.BytesIO(b"import sys; sys.stdout.write('Hello\n')")
-      pync('-vq 5 localhost 8000', stdin=pycode)
+      pync('-vq -1 localhost 8000', stdin=pycode)

 After executing the above, you should be able to see the message "Hello" printed on the client machine.

-The use of the **-q** option tells the pync client to keep running after EOF on stdin (after sending the code to execute).
+Passing a negative number to the **-q** option tells the pync client to keep running after EOF on stdin (after sending the code to execute).
 Otherwise the client would quit immediately, not giving the server any time to respond.